dhvanilshah/Symmetric-Social-Network-ECE366/README.md

 - The static files can be found in */var/www/disc.cool* and are referred to by the `root` directive in the actual Nginx code.
 The Nginx code can be found in */etc/nginx/sites-enabled/disc.cool* and the configuration file, which includes all code in the */etc/nginx/sites-enabled/* directory can be found in */etc/nginx/nginx.conf*.

 - In order to run Nginx, run the following command: `sudo nginx` and in order to stop Nginx, run: `sudo nginx -s stop`.
-A very helpful guide for running Nginx on an Ubuntu VM (which is what we are doing) can be found [here](https://medium.com/@jgefroh/a-guide-to-using-nginx-for-static-websites-d96a9d034940?fbclid=IwAR2HYBfjMCbsoSDHM9SHxzrMWqOVn5nwLl1OegxakSP9Sp2OR5fa6gj9msw).
+A very helpful guide for running Nginx on an Ubuntu VM can be found [here](https://medium.com/@jgefroh/a-guide-to-using-nginx-for-static-websites-d96a9d034940?fbclid=IwAR2HYBfjMCbsoSDHM9SHxzrMWqOVn5nwLl1OegxakSP9Sp2OR5fa6gj9msw).

 Below is our actual code in the file */etc/nginx/sites-enabled/disc.cool*:
 ```